fusion809/fusion809.github.io-old/_includes/OS-post/operating-systems/pclinuxos.md

 {% include OS-post/os-min.md cpu="i586." ram="384 MB.
 1024 MB recommended." hdd="3 GB.
 10 GB recommended." ims="656 MB." %}

 {% include OS-post/os-ratings.md bf="~8.
 Not enough experience with it to be confident as to this rating, but from what I can tell it is fairly user-friendly." cmb="&lt;7." doc="5.
-From what I can tell its documentation is not tip-top by any means." sup="Never had to use their forum." sb="&geq;8.
+From what I can tell its documentation is not tip-top by any means." sup="?
+Never had to use their forum." sb="&geq;8.
 Never had any stability issues with it myself." mewi="5." oa="8." pm="7." sru="8.
 LXDE is available as a default desktop and is fairly lightweight." %}